 - Clients or students consuming food and drink

 - Employees consuming food and drinks whilst travelling or attending local seminars, workshops, conferences or similar events.

 - Providing employees and associates with food and drink in the way of refreshments during a working day or for work related purposes e.g. finger food in lunch time meetings.

 In order to determine if FBT is payable on any type of catering, event or entertainment expenditure, and to calculate the taxable value of the benefit if applicable, a list of attendees noting their relationship to the University (e.g. staff or non-staff) must be provided.

-- When raising a Requisition in ePro, complete and attach the Entertainment Expenditure Form.
+- When raising a Requisition in eProcurement, complete and attach the Entertainment Expenditure Form (Excel / Interactive PDF)

-- If the breakdown of employees vs non employees is not known then the requisition must be all charged to 2786 and amended after the event/ entertainment.
+- If the breakdown of employees vs non employees is not known when raising the Requisition, the total must be charged to 2786 and amended after the event/ entertainment.

 Using the National Wine Centre

 It is recommended that staff functions or social events are held at the National Wine Centre (NWC) on North Terrace.

 Staff functions and events conducted by the University at the NWC will not attract FBT for the staff attending, similarly catering services provided by the NWC on University grounds are also FBT exempt.